-Just like human babies, dogs also go through a teething phase, in which chewing, nipping, mouthing, and biting are all perfectly normal behaviors.
-However, it’s knowing what to do in these situations that will stop these behaviors from getting out of hand and developing into something that will become a lot trickier (and potentially costly) to fix later on down the line.
+Nipping, mouthing, and biting are all perfectly normal behavior for puppies.
+However, it’s knowing what to do in these situations that is the key.
+You'll want to stop these behaviors from developing into something that will become a lot trickier to fix further down the line.
+Read on for some helpful teething puppy tips...

 - Best puppy food: Great nutrition for healthy, growing dogs